ArtsQuest at Steelstacks

 “That level of control is essential in a facility that offers such a wide variety of entertainment options,” says Paul.
 “You need to be able to tailor your audio and video so that each audience segment is being considered.”

-Much like its audio setup, AVI-SPL utilized a combination of digital media players and 46-inch displays throughout the first floor and Musikfest Café, enabling ArtsQuest to provide sponsorship information, bar and restaurant menus, gaming, cable TV and coming attractions.
-Elsewhere, displays and digital media players serve the cinema, elevator lobbies and commons.
+Much like its audio setup, AVI-SPL utilized a combination of digital media players and 46-inch displays throughout the first floor and Musikfest Café, enabling ArtsQuest to provide sponsorship information, bar, and restaurant menus, gaming, cable TV, and coming attractions.
+Elsewhere, displays and digital media players serve the cinema, elevator lobbies, and commons.

 Impact: Cultural Services for the Public

 In time for its May 2011 opening, AVI-SPL’s team equipped ArtsQuest to provide a memorable experience for its patrons and make good on its mission to offer a variety of cultural services for the public.
-The ArtsQuest Center at SteelStacks has since hosted numerous performances, banquets and private events, receiving accolades from the press and patrons alike.
+The ArtsQuest Center at SteelStacks has since hosted numerous performances, banquets, and private events, receiving accolades from the press and patrons alike.

-With wireless control and touch panels located throughout facility, the staff broadly distributes high-quality sound and video throughout the venue, giving guests tailored entertainment while keeping them informed about upcoming events.
+With wireless control and touch panels located throughout the facility, the staff broadly distributes high-quality sound and video throughout the venue, giving guests tailored entertainment while keeping them informed about upcoming events.